lorenzo-rovigatti/comp_bio_notes/all_atom.md

 The radial distribution function of a Lennard-Jones fluid at $k_B T / \epsilon = 0.71$ and $\rho \sigma^3 = 0.844$.
 Superimposed on the plot is a cartoon that shows the interpretation of the features of the $g(r)$, highlighting the first and second shells around the central particle (coloured in red).
 Adapted from [Wikipedia](https://en.wikipedia.org/wiki/Radial_distribution_function).
 ```

-[](#fig:rdf) shows a typical shape of $g(r)$, together with a 2D cartoon that gives an idea of how the structural features of the system affects the resulting radial distribution function.
+[](#fig:rdf) shows a typical shape of $g(r)$, together with a 2D cartoon that gives an idea of how the structural features of the system determine the resulting radial distribution function.
 Near the origin, $g(r) = 0$ due to the excluded volume.
 This is always observed in simple liquids and, more generally, in systems with short-range repulsions (such as atom-based systems).
 For soft (or ultrasoft) potentials, which are typically effective, $g(r)$ may not be zero even at the origin.

 [](#fig:rdf) also conveys a second message: the packing of objects with excluded volume inevitably generates oscillations in the $g(r)$ function, with a periodicity determined by the diameter of the particles themselves.